 A television drama based on his novel-in-progress Tapped is currently in development at Freeform, with The Pretty Little Liars' I. Marlene King and The Vampire Diaries' Paul Wesley producing.
 Additionally, Shaffer has a couple of original feature-length spec scripts floating around Hollywood.

-He has appeared as a guest on FOX News, CBS, and NPR, and has been published in Mental Floss, Maxim, and The Daily Beast, among others.
+He has appeared as a guest on FOX News, CBS, and NPR, and has been published in Mental Floss, The Philosophers' Magazine, and Maxim.
 He has professionally reviewed romance, erotica, and women's fiction for RT Book Reviews magazine.

 Shaffer attended the Iowa Writers’ Workshop for a summer semester and studied comedy writing at Chicago's The Second City.
-An Iowa native, Shaffer lives in Portland, Oregon, a magical land of flannel and craft beer.
+An Iowa native, Shaffer lives in the Pacific Northwest with his wife, novelist Tiffany Reisz.

 "Every bit as amusing (and straight-faced) as the film franchise that spawned it." — Entertainment Weekly on How to Survive a Sharknado and Other Unnatural Disasters

 "Funny....
 Everyone should follow this guy [on Twitter]." — Nicholas Sparks